Last updated: 25 September 2024

 Summary

-Same-sex sexual activity is prohibited under the Penal Code 1936, which criminalises acts of ‘carnal knowledge against the order of nature’ and ‘gross indecency’.
+Same-sex intimacy is prohibited under the Federal Penal Code 1936, which criminalises acts of “carnal knowledge against the order of nature” (sodomy) and “outrages on decency” (gross indecency).
 These provisions carry a maximum penalty of twenty years’ imprisonment with whipping.
-Both men and women are criminalised under this law.
-Although the law does not explicitly criminalise transgender people, they are often arrested under the Penal Code.
+Both men and women are criminalised under the Penal Code.
+Although the law does not expressly criminalise transgender people, the offence of “outrages on decency” can be used to target them.

-There is evidence of the law being enforced in recent years, and transgender people are particularly vulnerable to arrest under the law.
+There is evidence of the law being enforced in recent years.
 Since the 2018 election a crackdown on the LGBT community has been underway, with several reports of arrest, prosecution, and the imposition of corporal punishment.
 A high-profile case saw a prominent transgender woman flee the country in 2021 following threats of arrest against her based upon her gender identity.

-There have been consistent reports of discrimination and violence being committed against LGBT people in recent years, with transgender people again being particularly vulnerable to physical and verbal abuse.
+There have been consistent reports of discrimination and violence against LGBT people in recent years, with transgender people being particularly vulnerable to physical and verbal abuse.

 Sexual Offence Law Assessment